ajaguirreguzman/gradient_descent/README.md

 # gradient_descent

-Implementation of gradient descent algorithm to determine parameters that minimize cost function J, i.e, those that provide the best predictor function h(x)
+Implementation of gradient descent algorithm to determine parameters that minimize the cost function J, i.e, those that provide the best predictor or hypothesis h(x) for the given dataset